-The Court noted that the Applicant had not made any specific submissions nor provided evidence that the Respondent State violated Articles 3(1) and (2), 7(1)(d) and 7(2) of the Charter.
-Accordingly, the Court found that there was no basis to find a violation and held that the Respondent State did not violate Articles 3(1) and (2), 7(1)(d) and 7(2) of the Charter.
+The Court further noted that the Applicant had not made any specific submissions nor provided evidence that the Respondent State violated Articles 2 and 3 of the Charter.
+Accordingly, the Court found that there was no basis to find a violation and held that the Respondent State did not violate Articles 2 and 3 of the Charter.

-Having found that the Respondent State violated the Applicant's right to life and to dignity, guaranteed under Articles 4 and 5 of the Charter, the Court ordered the Respondent State to undertake all necessary measures to organise a rehearing of the Applicant's case on his sentencing through a procedure that does not allow the mandatory imposition of the death sentence and upholds the discretion of the judicial officer; to remove from its Penal Code the provision for the mandatory imposition of the death sentence.
-The Court also ordered the Respondent State to pay the Applicant the sum of Five Hundred Thousand Tanzanian Shillings (TZS 500,000) for moral prejudice.
+Having found that the Respondent State violated the Applicant's right to life and to dignity, guaranteed under Articles 4 and 5 of the Charter, the Court ordered the Respondent State to set aside the death sentence imposed on him and to remove him from death row as well as to undertake all necessary measures to organise a rehearing of the Applicant's case on his sentencing through a procedure that does not allow the mandatory imposition of the death sentence and upholds the discretion of the judicial officer.
+The Court also ordered the Respondent State to remove from its laws the provision for the mandatory imposition of the death sentence and to remove from its laws as the method of execution of the death sentence within six (6) months of the notification of this Judgment.
+Furthermore, the Court ordered the Respondent State to pay the Applicant the sum of Three Hundred Thousand Tanzanian Shillings (TZS 300,000) for moral prejudice.
+The Court further ordered the Respondent State to publish this judgment within a period of three (3) months from the date of notification on the websites of the Judiciary, and the Ministry for Constitutional and Legal Affairs, and ensure that the text of the judgment is accessible for at least one (1) year after the date of publication.